Socorro mockingbird: Systematics and taxonomy

 This is a rather distinct Mimus mockingbird and was for some time placed into a distinct genus, Mimodes.
 This was revealed to be incorrect based on analysis of mtDNA NADH dehydrogenase subunit 2 sequences.

 Rather, the present species is closely related to the northern and tropical mockingbirds.
 Its distinctiveness is the result of the strong selective pressure on its island home, which enforced the evolution of conspicuous adaptational autapomorphies.
 The juvenile plumage might also have been the result of genetic drift enforced maybe by resource partitioning in this aggressive bird.
 The standard model of molecular clocks cannot be applied for mimids as their rates of mutation seem to vary much over time.
 While it is the most phenotypically distinctive bird on Socorro, it also has the strongest ecological change from its ancestors; therefore its distinctiveness is not informative except supporting the theory that it is one of the older Socorro endemics.

-Thus, and because the adaptation to the peculiar conditions on Socorro may even have accelerated not only morphological but also molecular evolution – see also founder effect -, it cannot be said with any certainty whether or not among Mimus, the Socorro species is a quite recent island offshoot of either of the mainland species.
+Thus, and because the adaptation to the peculiar conditions on Socorro may even have accelerated not only morphological but also molecular evolution – see also founder effect — it cannot be said with any certainty whether or not among Mimus, the Socorro species is a quite recent island offshoot of either of the mainland species.
 In any case, the three taxa are very close relatives.
-This serves to show that evolution does not move on at a constant speed; certainly not on a morphological level, and often neither on a molecular level either.
-Rather, the rate of evolutionary change varies, sometimes considerably, depending on the circumstances and the strength with which natural selection acts upon a founding population.